-680 The Principles of Agriculture .5 Credit Semester 9, 10, 11, 12
+680 Introduction to Agriculture .5 Credit Semester 9.
+10. 11.
+12 1000 indicate to rigitation .5 Creare Delliester J, 10, 11, 12

 This course is designed to give the student an introduction to agriculture and careers in agriculture.
 This exploration course provides the opportunity to learn fundamental concepts in agriculture to serve as a foundation for future courses and to inform students about the industry that is so vital to society and to their future.
 Major units of instruction include an introduction to the agricultural industry, animal science, plant science, horticulture science, agribusiness, environmental science, agricultural mechanics, food science, and leadership and personal development.
 Participation in FFA student organization activities is an integral course component for leadership development, career exploration, and reinforcement of academic concepts.
 Special areas of interest feature laboratory work, field trips, guest speakers, and hands-on experiences.